2020 Subaru Outback unveiled: Crossover SUV laces up with more tech, turbo power

-The redesigned Outback hits the road, trail, mountain, river crossing, or middle-of-nowhere in late 2019.
+The redesigned 2020 Subaru Outback hits the road, trail, mountain, river crossing, or middle-of-nowhere in late 2019.
 Its styling is largely carried over—think tall station wagon with chunky roof rack, unpainted side cladding, and a stack of LED fog lights on most trims.
 Inside, the upgrades are literally a bigger story thanks to a vertical 11.6-inch touchscreen for infotainment and climate controls on most trim levels that takes up considerable dashboard real estate.

 Underhood, the 2020 Outback retains a 2.5-liter flat-4 rated at 182 hp in base, Premium, Limited, and Touring trims.
 Opt for the new 2.4-liter, 260-hp turbo-4 and Subaru slaps an XT badge to the tailgate of new Onyx Edition, Limited, and Touring trims.